 Additionally, a Capital One poll of small business owners found that about 33% of small business owners report “student loan debt has negatively impacted their ability to scale or grow their business.”

-The federal government offered some reprieve during the height of the COVID-19 pandemic, but when that pause ended, repayments began again.
-And although there are proposals to help alleviate impacts with various relief programs, for many borrowers, monthly payments continue for some or all of their outstanding balances.
+Although there are many proposals to help alleviate the impacts through various relief programs, for many borrowers, monthly payments continue on some or all of your outstanding balances.

 As intimidating as student loan debt may be, millions of small business owners like you are successfully navigating it.

-Here are three keys to overcoming the financial challenges:
+Here are five strategies to help you overcome the financial challenges:

 1. Understand that personal debt, including student loan debt, is a significant factor in your business’s financial picture.

-Improving your debt-to-income ratio will also help you build and maintain a strong credit history.
+- Improve your debt-to-income ratio to help you build and maintain a strong credit history.

 2. Use this as an opportunity to create and grow a smarter, stronger small business

-Many successful small business owners manage student loan repayments by understanding and optimizing all aspects of their financial picture: their personal finances, debts, and goals, as well as those for their businesses.
+Many successful small business owners manage student loan repayments by understanding and optimizing all aspects of their financial picture, including personal finances, debts, and goals, as well as those for their businesses.

-On the other hand, if you factor in regular payments to yourself, you’ll be better positioned overall.
-You’ll have the money you need to meet debt obligations for you and your family, while also building a profitable business.
-This strategy alone will significantly reduce the stress of student loans and other obligations.
+This will help you be better positioned to meet debt obligations and significantly reduce the stress of student loans and other obligations.

 3. Know that lenders don’t necessarily view student loan debt negatively.